 At Harvard, Shelby has been a Teaching Fellow for courses in Applied Statistics, Microeconomics, Education in Armed Conflict, and Education and International Development.
 She is also research methods coach at the Harvard Kennedy School.
 Her research has been funded by the Harvard Center for African Studies, the Weatherhead Center for International Affairs, and others.
 She is currently a Comparative Inequality and Inclusion Fellow at the Weatherhead Center (2020-2021) and a member of the Harvard Graduate School of Education REACH Initiative focused on education in situations of migration and forced displacement.

-Shelby is also a marathoner and a competitive member of both the Harvard University Figure Skating and Women's Club Ice Hockey teams.
+Shelby is also competitive member of both the Harvard University Figure Skating and Women's Club Ice Hockey teams.